matuteiglesias/journal/content/Business/2025-06-08_Comprehensive_Financial_Analysis_and_Visualization.md

 - Analyzed debt progression in pesos and USD, identifying trends, stability periods, and potential risks, along with strategic recommendations.
 - Developed a step-by-step guide for calculating net financial position using cumulative revenue and debt, supported by [[Python]] code.
 - Integrated Saldo PM MI into net position calculations and visualized the data using [[Python]] and [[Pandas]].
-- Resolved common overlap errors in [[Pandas]] DataFrame merges, providing solutions for effective data manipulation.
+- Resolved common overlap errors in [[Pandas]] [[DataFrame]] merges, providing solutions for effective data manipulation.

 ### Achievements
-- Successfully analyzed and provided insights into debt management and financial strategy.
+- Successfully analyzed and provided insights into debt management and financial [[strategy]].
 - Developed clear visualizations to aid in financial decision-making.
 - Addressed technical challenges in data manipulation with practical solutions.